semisleep/simple-licensing-api/README.md

 1. Make sure you already have MongoDB installed.
 2. Clone this repository.
 3. Run `npm install` or `yarn install' to install all the dependencies.
+4. Run `npm run watch` to build the client-side javascript using webpack.
-4. Copy `config.sample.js` to `config.js` and make changes to the configuration according to your specific environments.
+5. Copy `config.sample.js` to `config.js` and make changes to the configuration according to your specific environments.
-5. Run `node ./bin/www.js`.
+6. Run `node ./bin/www.js`.
-6. Visit `http://localhost:3352/` from your browser.
+7. Visit `http://localhost:3352/` from your browser.